google/WebFundamentals/src/content/en/fundamentals/media/video.md

 To see this in action, check out the [demo](https://googlesamples.github.io/web-fundamentals/fundamentals/design-and-ux/responsive/fullscreen.html).

-Dogfood: `requestFullScreen()` may be vendor prefixed and may require extra code for full cross browser compatibility.
+Dogfood: `requestFullscreen()` may be vendor prefixed and may require extra code for full cross browser compatibility.

 <div style="clear:both;"></div>